MakeSchool-Tutorials/Habitual-Swift4/P01-Main-View/content.md

 > [action]
 > Open *AppDelegate.swift* and locate the lines of code where you previously created the temporary
 > view controller.
 You are going to replace that code with some new code that instantiates your
-> main view, but you are also going to add a `UINavigationController` so that you can take advantage
+> main view.
+You will also add a `UINavigationController` so that you can take advantage
 > of the *Navigation Bar* throughout your app.
 Replace the code you have with the following:
 >
 ```